 Arbor Day Art Show

 The Arbor Day Art Show puts on display the first-third place and honorable mention Arbor Day Art Contest pieces from each participating Edmond school.
 Using the theme "Trees in Our Town", students create artwork surrounding their interpretations of the community’s trees.
-Artwork for the 2018 Arbor Day Art Show will be on display at the Edmond Historical Society & Museum.
+Artwork for the 2019 Arbor Day Art Show will be on display at the Edmond Historical Society & Museum from March 16th - April 27th.
 Visitors of the art show can enter a drawing to receive a tree throughout the duration of the exhibit.
-Dates to be announced...

 Arbor Week Volunteer Events

 Urban Forestry hosts volunteer opportunities during Arbor Week, including a large tree planting event that concludes the celebration on the Saturday of Arbor Week.
-Details for the 2018 volunteer events are still to be determined.
+Check this page as Arbor Week draws closer for information about this year's community volunteer events and sign up to volunteer:

 With all events, we encourage volunteers to wear close toed shoes, comfortable clothing, and sun protection.
 Some tools will be available, but if volunteers would like to bring their own, they are welcome to!
 Urban Forestry will provide bottled water and work gloves (though we encourage past volunteers to bring the work gloves they received through previous events!)